NERSC/Shifter-Tutorial/README.md

 ## Feedback
 <!--We'd appreciate you taking a few minutes to fill out [a very short survey](https://www.surveymonkey.com/r/C3NWBKD) about this tutorial at the end of the session. -->
-Feel free to join the [Shifter group](https://groups.google.com/forum/#!forum/shifter-hpc) or contact Shane, Doug, or Lisa if you have any questions about Shifter in the future.
+Feel free to join the [Shifter group](https://groups.google.com/forum/#!forum/shifter-hpc) or contact Shane or Lisa if you have any questions about Shifter in the future.

 ## Agenda